quicwg/multipath/draft-ietf-quic-multipath.md

 the chosen path, as further described in {{setup}}.
 In this version of the document, a QUIC server does not initiate the creation of a path, but it can validate a new path created by a client.
-A new path can only be used once it has been validated.
-The Destination Connection ID is used to associate a packet to a valid path.
+A new path can only be used once the associated 4-tuple has been validated by ensuring that the peer is able to receive packets at that address (see {{Section 8 of RFC9000}}).
+The Destination Connection ID is used to associate a packet to a packet number space that is used on a valid path.
 Further, the sequence number of Destination Connection ID is used as numerical identifier in control frames.
 E.g. an endpoint sends a PATH_ABANDON frame to request its peer to abandon the path on which the sender uses the Destination Connection ID